TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 ## Conclusion (aka TL;DR)

-At a certain scale, and as the number of teams grows, organizations will face the following challenge:
+At a certain scale, and as the number of teams increases, organizations will face the following challenge:

 > How to provide guardrails without ending up with gates?

 Topics like compliance, security, cost-effectiveness, performance and disaster-recovery all need to be addressed.
 Delegating that to each individual team is not effective: For teams it's a distraction, and it requires having sufficient knowledge of those topics in each team.
-As a result, organizations need a way to consolidate this knowledge and apply it to all of the teams.
-This in a nutshell is why the buzzword 'DevOps' is now superseded by 'Platform engineering'.
+As a result, organizations need a way to consolidate this knowledge and apply it to all teams.
+This in a nutshell is why the buzzword 'DevOps' is nowadays superseded by 'Platform engineering'.

 Running at scale, Kubernetes, also in 2024, is a suitable stack to build this platform engineering on top off.
 But the stakes are high: There can be great rewards, but it requires upfront effort before it starts to give back.
 And that imposes a risk.

-Running at the edge, Kubernetes might turn out to be good choice that integrates naturally into the way you operate your centralised applications.
+Running at the edge, Kubernetes might turn out to be good choice that integrates naturally into the way you operate your centralized applications.

 But, Kubernetes might simply not fit your organization:

 * Startup needing to run 'some' applications in the cloud?
 Don't build Kubernetes first unless you have a clear goal for that.
-* Autonomous teams without centralised platform team?
-You need _something_ to avoid every team from re-inventing slightly different devops wheels.
+* Autonomous teams without centralized platform team?
+You need _something_ to avoid every team from re-inventing slightly different DevOps wheels.
 Could be Kubernetes.
 * Actually not running that many containers but using serverless?
 Fantastic, set up your organization to continuously improve _that_ stack.
 Don't consider Kubernetes because 'people are using Kubernetes'.

 Spend your complexity budget wisely.
 When chosing Kubernetes, focus on the API and you might even forget about the servers.